tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 6.5.2 Checklist for a Validation test (non-normative)

 1. **Setup for Consistency**
-   - Implement utility functions or methods to evaluate `bdq:Empty` and `bdq:NotEmpty` consistently.
+   - Implement utility functions or methods to evaluate `bdqval:Empty` and `bdqval:NotEmpty` consistently.
 See: [The Concept of EMPTY in the BDQ Standard (normative)”](#22-the-concept-of-empty-in-the-bdq-standard-normative).
    - Define a standard `Response` object or structure with `Response.status`, `Response.result`, and `Response.comment` properties, and use that object or structure for the output from Test implementations.
 See: [Structure of Response](../../guide/bdqtest/index.md#41-structure-of-response-normative) in the [BDQ Tests Guide](../../guide/bdqtest/index.md).

 1. **Confirm the required inputs**